 Gum disease remains a leading cause of tooth loss and poor oral health among patients today.
 Routine dental care with Tarheel Family Dentistry in Chapel Hill can significantly reduce your risk of developing gum disease and plays a key role in the maintenance of lifelong dental health.

-Dr. Robinson screens for the signs of gum disease during routine dental visits and our team offers personalized care and advice for managing chronic periodontal concerns to help patients keep their gums healthy and stable between visits.
+Dr. Cook screens for the signs of gum disease during routine dental visits and our team offers personalized care and advice for managing chronic periodontal concerns to help patients keep their gums healthy and stable between visits.

 Healthy gums support strong and stable teeth.